AmitaGarad/VBA-challenge/README.md

 9.On the Developer tab, in the Code group, click Macros.
 10.In the Macro name box, click the macro that you want to run, and press the Run button.

-#Screenshot of the result: -
+#Screenshot of the alphabetical_testing result: -

 ![alphabetical-testing-sheet-A](https://github.com/AmitaGarad/VBA-challenge/assets/23108973/a7be87b7-6162-442a-91c8-385019f73cfc)